Purushottama Kshetra or Srikshetra (Puri) - Dham of Lord Jagannath and Utkala Shakti Peetha

 - Samudraraja Temple (Near the Sea shore is the temple of Samudraraja with daughter Mahalakshmi)

-◼ Other Tirthas:
+◼ Other Teerthas:

 (1) Narendra Sarovar (The Chandan Yatra of Lord Jagannath is held here)